 The Tahoe Douglas Fire Protection District will strive to provide adequate hazardous materials response to our community in the event of a hazardous materials emergency by maintaining annual training for all personnel.
 All personnel will have a minimum of the eight-hour "First Responder" and twenty-four hour "Operations" training certified by the Nevada State Fire Marshals Office.
 Our incident commanders will be certified as Hazardous Materials Incident Commanders as specified by 29 CFR 1910.120, and Nevada Revised Statutes.
+Hazardous materials incident commanders must receive training or demonstrate competency annually to comply with CFR 1910.120.
 Select members from each shift will be trained and certified as Hazardous Materials Decontamination and Technician members.
 The department goal is to maintain at least six technicians.
 These people will participate in the Quad County (Storey, Lyon, Carson City and Douglas Counties) Hazardous Materials Response Team.
 This team responds to emergencies in the participating jurisdictions.